Do the Digit Insurance

 Step 3: Sit comfortably back on your legs and exhale.
 Allow your hips to rest on your heels and thighs on your calves.

-Step 4: Try to adjust your pelvis backwards and then forward to sit comfortably.
+Step 4: Adjust your pelvis backwards and forward to sit comfortably.
 You can place your hands on your thigh.

 Step 5: Position yourself to sit upright, stretch, and straighten your spine.
 Inhale and exhale slowly.
 Use your head to move your body upwards carefully.
 Carefully press your tailbone on the floor.